Table of Contents

 This is, for example, why shingles (herpes zoster) causes painful skin blistering in the corresponding dermatomes because the pathogenic virus (varicella) attacks dorsal root ganglions.

-The innervation areas of neighbouring peripheral nerves overlap at the edges, leading to a double innervation.
+The innervation areas of neighboring peripheral nerves overlap at the edges, leading to a double innervation.
 There are skin areas, however, which are innervated by one peripheral nerve alone.
 These are known as autonomous zones.

 |Examples of Autonomous Zones||Nerve|